bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 I don't think this argument holds much water.
 If asserts are too slow you are using the wrong language for your project.
 That said, you *can* turn asserts into no-ops by passing the [-O flag](http://stackoverflow.com/questions/2830358/what-are-the-implications-of-running-python-with-the-optimize-flag) to the Python interpreter.
-I think this defeats the purpose of writing the type checking in the first place, but it's an option.
+I think this defeats the purpose of writing the type verification in the first place, but it's an option.